Brad Kassell: Tennessee Titans

 In 2002, he was signed as an undrafted free agent by the Tennessee Titans.
 He played for the team from 2002 to 2005.

 New York Jets

 In 2006, Kassell was signed as a free agent by the New York Jets.
 He led the Jets special teams with 26 tackles in 2007.
 His only professional interception was returned for a touchdown in 2005.

 On February 19, 2009, Kassell was released by the Jets.

-Catz Sports Performance
+Other work

-In 2012, Kassell joined Catz Sports Performance and Physical Therapy in Austin, TX, where he is President and Partner.
+In 2012, Kassell joined Catz Sports Performance and Physical Therapy in Austin, Texas, as president and partner.

-Lago Vista High School

-In 2014, he started teaching, and coaching at the Lago Vista High School in Lago Vista, Texas.
-He coaches the linebacker position during football season, as well as girls track and field.
+In 2014, he started teaching and coaching at Lago Vista High School in Lago Vista, Texas, coaching the linebacker position of the football team, powerlifting, and girls' track and field.